jhroemer/jhroemer.github.io/src/content/posts/solid-rendered-bluesky-comments.md

 The URI params consists of a few different pieces.
 The scheme `at`, which describes the protocol, in this case Bluesky's [AT-Protocol](https://atproto.com/).
 The next part, the [authority](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Authority), is an identifier for the user, which can either be a DID (decentralized identifier) or a user handle.
 While the latter is more readable, it may also change, which the DID won't.
-The next part is the path,`app.bsky.feed.post`, which is the [record type](https://atproto.com/guides/lexicon).
-And lastly we have an identifier for the post in question, in this case `3ljpikbdvts2o`.
+After this we have the path, consisting of the [record type](https://atproto.com/guides/lexicon): `app.bsky.feed.post`, and an identifier for the post in question, in this case `3ljpikbdvts2o`.

 ## Astro